skyms/ReservationsAPIPRD/APIDesign/reserve.md

-Schedule a ride

-### Reservations/Scheduled Rides Request - Create
+### Reservations - Create

-The _Request_ endpoint allows a ride to be scheduled on behalf of an Uber user.
+The _Reservations_ endpoint allows a ride to be scheduled on behalf of an Uber user.

 ### Resource
 ```